E3SM-Project/polaris/docs/developers_guide/quick_start.md

 {ref}`dev-supported-machines` for the right `<mpas_make_target>` command for each machine and compiler.

-Instructions for building OMEGA will be added as development proceeds.
+Instructions for building Omega will be added as development proceeds.

 (dev-working-with-polaris)=